 News

-The Apgar score is a scoring system doctors and nurses use to assess newborns one minute and five minutes after they are born.
-It was created in 1952.
+The Apgar score is a scoring system doctors and nurses use to assess newborns after they’re born.
+A score of 7 to 10 five minutes after birth is reassuring, 4 to 7 is moderately abnormal, and 0 ...

 A standard screening test given to newborns is a less accurate predictor of infant mortality for Black babies than other children, a new study shows, but the authors said the Apgar test should ...